 SlidesCarnival not only provides free templates, it also, directly and indirectly, teaches us graphic design principles.
 All too often, students and adults include too much information on a slide.
 The direct suggestions in SlidesCarnival remind us to either focus on the text or the graphics because the audience can't do both successfully.
 SlidesCarnival also indirectly reinforces graphic design principles such as rule of thirds, contrast, repetition and more.

 Rule of Thirds & Contrast

 This free template from SlidesCarnival is called Isabella.
-Look at the Title page for Isabella.
+Look at its Title page.
 Do you notice that the photo is exactly 2/3 of the slide?
-This is an example of Rule of Thirds.
+This is an example of rule of thirds.
 The text contrasts with the darkest part of the sky, making the text easier to read.

 Repetition and Font Choice

 The free Halloween 2017 template demonstrates repetition, which strengthens the overall look of the design.
 The pumpkins in the corner are repeated in the bulleted list icons.
 Two fonts, Metal Mania (Title) and Averia Serif Libre Light (Body copy) are paired together to create a "bloodcurdling" mood.

 The white space in the free Eglamour presentation template gives the design elements breathing room.
 "White space" does not have to be white.
 It refers to space not taken up by elements such as text, photos or illustrations.
 SlidesCarnival reminds us that not every inch of space must be used.

 Add borders only when they add value.
 In the Quintus example, the photo of the bird is framed with a Miter join to create a straight edge like an old-fashioned photo.
 Can we recreate this in Google Slides?
 Yes!
 In Google Slides, insert an image and go to Format -> Borders & lines -> Border decorations -> Miter join.

 Font Pairs & Color Combinations